lucasbravo00/facial_assist_controller/README.md

 This is a simple facial recognition program that simulates an attendance control system using a webcam.
 It compares captured faces with pre-stored images located in the `Employees` folder.
 Users can fill this folder with images of their preferred faces for recognition.

+By default, the `Employees` folder contains test faces of famous characters for demonstration purposes.

 ## Features
 - Uses a webcam to capture real-time images.
 - Detects and encodes faces using the `face_recognition` library.